sirjmann92/nicotineplus-proper/README.md

 *   Create a directory named "config" on your local machine
 *   Inside the "config" directory, create a directory named "data"
-*   OPTIONAL FOR CUSTOM PLUGINS - Inside the "config" directory, create a directory named "plugins", no need to map the volume.
-Custom plugins can be managed from config/plugins
 *   Map your local "config" directory to the "/config" directory in the container (see example)
 *   Map your local "data" directory to the "/data" directory in the container (see example)
+*   FOR CUSTOM PLUGINS - A "plugins" directory will be created automatically if it doesn't exist.
+Place your custom plugins here to use them in Nictotine+.

 #### Docker Compose (recommended)